2024 Election Information

-• Continue to improve, enhance, conserve and maintain District parks, trails and open spaces;
+• Improving District parks, trails and open spaces

-• Providing more recreation opportunities for seniors, youth and adults;
+• Providing more recreation opportunities to the community

-Without raising taxes, an approved continuation of the mill levy would support the Vision 2030 Master Plan which features improvements recommended as part of a public process.
+Without raising taxes, the continuation of the mill levy will support the Vision 2030 Master Plan which features improvements recommended as part of a public process.
 Potential projects below are consistent with the Master Plan and will involve working with community members to finalize priorities and details of the projects.

 1. Continued improvements at all outdoor District facilities and amenities, including parks and trails.
 The following locations have been identified for improvements: